Stu Mackenzie: Career

 It was in studying together at RMIT University in Geelong that Mackenzie met guitarist Joey Walker and drummer Eric Moore.
-The band started off with a fluid lineup of members, but the lineup eventually became Mackenzie, Walker, Moore, Kenny-Smith, Cavanagh, Craig, and Harwood.
-Kenny-Smith was the last to enter the band in 2011.
+The band started off with a fluid lineup of members, but the lineup eventually became Mackenzie, Walker, Moore, Cavanagh, Craig, Harwood, and a final member, Ambrose Kenny-Smith - who was the last to join the band in 2011.
 Legend has it that the band's name came from a mix of Jim Morrison's nickname "Lizard King", and Mackenzie's suggestion, "Gizzard Gizzard", but Mackenzie has denied this.

 The band's first releases were two singles in 2010, both self-released: "Sleep / Summer!" and "Hey There / Ants & Bats".
 The band's next release, 2011's Anglesea was released as a four-track EP on CD.
 These releases did not become available digitally until the Teenage Gizzard compilation in 2020.
 Willoughby's Beach was released by Shock Records on 21 October.

 The band's first full-length album, 12 Bar Bruise, was released on 7 September 2012.
 The 12-track garage rock album was self-recorded, and several tracks used unconventional recording methods; for example, the vocals for the album's title track were recorded through four iPhones placed around a room while Mackenzie sang into one of them.